PCCW (OTCMKTS:PCWLF) Reaches New 52-Week Low at $0.51

-PCCW Limited (OTCMKTS:PCWLF)’s share price hit a new 52-week low during trading on Thursday .
-The stock traded as low as $0.51 and last traded at $0.52, with a volume of 1362 shares trading hands.
-The stock had previously closed at $0.54.
+PCCW Limited (OTCMKTS:PCWLF) reached a new 52-week low during trading on Wednesday .
+The company traded as low as $0.51 and last traded at $0.54, with a volume of 1012 shares trading hands.
+The stock had previously closed at $0.53.

 PCCW Limited provides telecommunications and related services in Hong Kong, Mainland and other parts of China, Japan, and internationally.
 The company's services include local telephony, local data and broadband, mobile and international telecommunications, and satellite-based and network-based telecommunications services; and outsourcing, consulting, and contact center services.